neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 Terraform input variables are used to parameterize Terraform configurations.
 Learn more about Terraform input variables at the [Terraform Input Variables Documetnation](https://www.terraform.io/docs/configuration/variables.html).
 Output variables are used to return data after a Terraform configuration has been run.
 Learn more about Terraform out variables at the [Terraform Output Variables Documetnation](https://www.terraform.io/docs/configuration/outputs.html).

-In this module you will explore:

-- Input variables
-- Output variables

 ## Create variables file

 Create a new file named `variables.tf`.
 This file will hold variables and default variable values that can be used in your Terraform configurations.
 A separate file for variables is optional.
 Variables can also be defined in the same files as your Terraform configurations.